Start Preparing For College Today

 Daniel - University of Pennsylvania

-A graduate of Cleveland School of Science and Medicine, Daniel attends the University of Pennsylvania as a Questbridge scholar with the full cost of tuition covered.
-He plans to become a primary health care physician, and to develop programs for students to be health activists and scholars.
+A graduate of Cleveland School of Science and Medicine, Daniel attended the University of Pennsylvania as a Questbridge scholar with the full cost of tuition covered.
+He currently works in the nonprofit education space.

 Minds Matter students are hard-working and dedicated to their futures.